Objectives and Outcomes

 - Obtain professional registration.

-- Be prepared academically so that those who choose to pursue advanced studies will be successful.
+- Be prepared academically and those who choose to pursue advanced studies will be successful.

 Student Learning Outcomes

-- an ability to identify, formulate and solve civil engineering problems.
+- Problem Solving: Students will attain an ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics.

 These program outcomes are achieved through a solid grounding in mathematics, chemistry and physics along with a strong understanding of basic engineering principles.
 Students also receive broad exposure to the humanities and social sciences and an extensive development of the fundamentals of material science, environmental, geotechnical, hydrotechnical, structural and transportation engineering.
 Specialization in one or more branches of civil engineering is possible by a selection of civil engineering and technical electives during the junior and senior years.